 You’ll Love This Assemblage Project Book If:

-- You love assemblage art projects & want to learn more
+- You like making mixed media assemblage pieces and want to learn much more

 In Objects of Reflection You’ll Learn:

 - Tips and techniques for using string, wire, and tape in new, exciting ways